wp-plugins/wp-embed-facebook/readme.txt

 **[Demo](http://www.wpembedfb.com/demo/)**

-* The information that shown on your post, is from facebook directly, no images or data are stored on your server.
+* The information that is shown on your post, is from facebook directly, no images or data are stored on your server.

 = On the next version =
 * Embed Post Raw